 - The number of PAs has increased by 300% since the profession began.

 - PAs are qualified to conduct physical examinations and many other medical procedures.

-How to celebrate
+How to take part

-When is National Physician Assistant Day in 2022?
+When is National Physician Assistant Day in 2023?

 National Physician Assistant Day is observed on October 6 each year.